 2. 6 months of leadership while a Life Scout

-3. Eagle Service Project, with signatures completed. and letter of completion.
+3. Eagle Service Project, with signatures completed.

 4. All paperwork approved by your Eagle Adviser